collective/collective.developermanual/source/getstarted/installation.rst

   This is the recommended method for a development or evaluation installation of Plone.
-  For a production installation, doc:`Installing Plone for Production on Ubuntu </getstarted/ubuntu_production>` is a much better guide.
+  For a production installation, :doc:`Installing Plone for Production on Ubuntu </getstarted/ubuntu_production>` is a much better guide.

 This recipe is good for: